 Disc Golf is a fun recreational activity for people of all ages.
 The aim of the game is to throw your disc from the tee pad into the disc catching basket in the least number of throws.

-Bald Hills is a 9-hole course, which has two tee pads for each basket, creating a total of 18 holes to complete, while Bicentennial Park is currently a 4-hole course, which we hope to expand in the future.
+Bald Hill and Bicentennial Park each have a 9-hole course, which has two tee pads for each basket, creating a total of 18 holes to complete.

 Where to get discs

 Discs are available to borrow from Clarinda Library, 58 Viney St, Clarinda and Chelsea Library, 1 Chelsea Rd, Chelsea.

-Up to eight discs per library card can be borrowed for 3 weeks and renewed twice, for a total loan period of 9 weeks.
+Up to 15 discs per library card can be borrowed for 3 weeks and renewed twice, for a total loan period of 9 weeks.
 Discs can be returned to any Kingston library branch.